bigprof-software/appgini-docs/pages/install-appgini-on-windows.md

 # Install AppGini on Windows

+## System requirements

+AppGini runs on Windows 7 through Windows 11.
+It's compatible with both 32-bit and 64-bit versions of Windows.
+It's also compatible with Windows Server editions.

+It's also possible to run AppGini on MacOS or Linux using a virtual machine or a compatibility layer like Wine or Crossover.
+You can find more information on this in the [related topics](#related-topics) section below.

+## Installing AppGini

 After downloading AppGini (the [trial](https://bigprof.com/appgini/download) or [pro](https://bigprof.com/appgini/appgini-pro) version), you can install it by following the steps below: